kevenduchesneau/racechrono-diy-esp32/README.md

 ## Configuration options

-The **config.h** contains all user-configurable parameters, and should be self-explanatory.
+The **config.h** contains all user-configurable parameters.

+A **config.h.example** file is provided, and should be self-explanatory.
+You must copy or rename that file to **config.h** before compiling the Arduino project.

-Nonetheless, here's a quick summary of the parameters available :
+Here's a quick summary of the parameters available :

 * **DEVICE_NAME** : The device name broadcasted via Bluetooth
 * **LOG_LEVEL** : The amount of information printed on the serial port